-The cost measure numerator is the sum of the ratio of observed to expected3 paymentstandardized cost to Medicare for all STEMI with PCI episodes attributed to a clinician.
+The cost measure numerator is the sum of the ratio of observed to expected paymentstandardized cost to Medicare for all STEMI with PCI episodes attributed to a clinician.
 This sum is then multiplied by the national average observed episode cost to generate a dollar figure.

-1 Claim payments are standardized to account for differences in Medicare payments for the same service(s) across Medicare providers.
+&lt;sup>1 Claim payments are standardized to account for differences in Medicare payments for the same service(s) across Medicare providers.
 Payment standardized costs remove the effect of differences in Medicare payment among health care providers that are the result of differences in regional health care provider expenses measured by hospital wage indexes and geographic price cost indexes (GPCIs) or other payment adjustments such as those for teaching hospitals.
-For more information, please refer to the "CMS Price (Payment) Standardization - Basics" and "CMS Price (Payment) Standardization - Detailed Methods" documents posted on the CMS Price (Payment) Standardization Overview page. (https://www.resdac.org/articles/cms-price-payment-standardization-overview)

-2 Cost is defined by allowed amounts on Medicare claims data, which include both Medicare trust fund payments and any applicable beneficiary deductible and coinsurance amounts.
-Claims data from Medicare Parts A and B are used to construct the episode-based cost measures.
+For more information, please refer to the "CMS Part A and Part B Price (Payment) Standardization - Basics" and "CMS Part A and Part B Price (Payment) Standardization - Basics" and "CMS Part A and Part B Price (Payment) Standardization - Detailed Methods" documents posted on the CMS Price (Payment) Standardization Overview page. (https://resdac.org/articles/cms-price-payment-standardization-overview).
+Cost is defined by allowed amounts on Medicare claims data, which include both Medicare trust fund payments and any applicable beneficiary deductible and coinsurance amounts.

-3 Expected costs refer to costs predicted by the risk adjustment model.
-For more information on expected costs and risk adjustment, please refer to Section A.5.
+&lt;sup>3 Expected costs refer to costs predicted by the risk adjustment model.
+For more information on expected costs and risk adjustment, please refer to Section 4.5.